 If you still need to perform DML and DDL operations as done on any other Iceberg table, you can decommission the live table.
 Note that once you decommission the table, you can no longer use it with streaming ingestion.

-Once you click Save changes, Galaxy automatically performs the Iceberg DDL operations on your live table to add or remove columns.
+When changing columns, Galaxy automatically performs the Iceberg DDL operations on your live table to alter the schema.
 Rows present in the table prior to the column changes have NULL values in the newly added columns.
 Removed columns are no longer accessible to query.

 Column changes may take 1-2 minutes to become active.